 Did you know that Starbucks offers more than 80,000 drink combinations?

-Have you been in line at Starbucks and not even bat an eye at the person in front of you ordering a "grande, skinny, half-fat, soy latte at 170 degrees,"?
+Or worse yet, have you been in line at Starbucks and not even bat an eye at the person in front of you ordering a grande, skinny, half-fat, soy latte at 170 degrees?
 You know something's wrong when you don't.

-Sadly but surely, we've all become so accustomed to the hyper-customization Starbucks offers; and it's not our faults.
+Sadly but surely, we've all become so accustomed to the hyper-customization Starbucks offers; and it's not our fault.

 Unfortunately, the Starbucks phenomenon can and does creep over when new traders try to pick a day trading strategy.
 With so many choices, you're overwhelmed before you get started.

 Should I trade-off VWAP, use MA's, EMA's, what about Bollinger Bands?
 Someone mentioned something about Fibonacci - that sounds like pasta to me.

 I wonder if the moon or the tides have any effect on the market?
 What the heck is a candlestick?
 And what about this hanging man formation or three crows?

 What is one to do?
 In an attempt to prevent you from feeling like you need to create your own special trading strategy or hang yourself, here's one chart pattern beginners should focus on when they first start day trading: The ABCD Pattern.

 Check out our free stock trading courses for more information on what to do and how to trade.